-Interns receive a 12-month stipend of $20,000.
+Interns are paid $28,352 during the 12-month internship.
 Employment will be contingent on satisfactory completion of a background check and drug screening.

 Eligibility and Selection

 This internship is designed for graduate students completing their Ph.D. in Clinical, School, or Counseling Psychology seeking experience in integrated behavioral health and pediatric psychology.
 Applicants are required to have passed their doctoral program's comprehensive exam and must provide a letter of internship readiness from their Director of Clinical Training (DCT) by the internship application deadline.
 Eligible students are required to have their Temporary Limited License in Psychology (TLLP) prior to the start of the internship.
 Interns will be selected based on a thorough review of your submitted application materials.
 Of particular interest are your clinical experiences and expertise, understanding of and interest in integrated behavioral health and pediatric psychology, and letters of reference in terms of personal qualities such as maturity and openness to learning.
 The presentation and strength of the written and oral aspects of the application are most important; your university program and degree (e.g., Ph.D. or Psy.D.) less so.
 We are looking for a good match between your stated goals and background with the training experiences available at our site.

 How to Apply